 What should I major in as a pre-medical student?

 When I was in high school, I thought that I had to major in biology, chemistry, or neuroscience to be a model pre-med student.
 This is not the case.
 You truly can major in whatever you want as long as you fulfill your prerequisites for medical school.

 Students often major in biology and related majors since this lets you fulfill your prerequisites without many other requirements.
 That being said, you can also choose to major in the arts or humanities while still completing your requirements.
 When selecting a major on your college application, pick one that truly interests you.
 Your chosen major should also align with the extracurricular activities and classes you pursued in high school.

 Keep in mind that most college students change their majors several times (depending on the program or institution), so you can always change your mind.

 I hope this article gave you a better understanding of how to explore your medical interests and share them on your college applications.
 We also have many advisors who specialize in guiding students interested in the medical field through the college application process.

 The path to becoming a physician is long and arduous; however, you can put your best foot forward by following these tips and tricks.
 Good luck!

-This informational essay on dual enrollment was written by Rashmi Bharadwaj, Vanderbilt ‘21.
+This article about the college application process for students interested in being pre-med was written by Rashmi Bharadwaj, Vanderbilt ‘21.
 If you want to get help with your college applications from Rashmi or other CollegeAdvisor.com Admissions Experts, register with CollegeAdvisor.com today.